hardwario/bc-developers/integrations/google-assistant.md

 Use the Google Home app to change the default names to something you like.

-Or you can use custom MQTT message to rename the module usign Node-RED:
+Or you can use custom MQTT message to rename the module using Node-RED:

 ```javascript
 {